Four Grade Levels in One Year: Former Foster Child Finds Success and Confidence with Dyslexia Games

 The extrovert didn’t even notice the introvert was gone, until the weekend came and there was a day with nothing on the schedule.

 She felt unsatisfied for a moment, not knowing what to do.
-She looked at the yarn basket, the book shelf, the pile of clothing waiting to be folded up and put away, she thought about her sourdough starter.
-And then she ordered Chinese food, rounded up a ten of her kids and had lunch.
+She looked at the yarn basket, the bookshelf, and the pile of clothing waiting to be folded up and put away; she thought about her sourdough starter.
+And then she ordered Chinese food, rounded up a ton of her kids and had lunch.
 After that she told the kids to clean their rooms and round up the livestock, that got out of their pasture.
 She no longer felt the need to relax, reflect and research by the fire.

 And she paused, took a drive, and wondered how she ever overcame the pull of the introvert to protect four days of the week for reading, cooking, baking, studying, thinking, creating and crocheting?
 She stopped to think about it.